 David K. Floyd has been a member of the Board since 2016.
 Since 2012, Mr. Floyd has served as a Group President of Stryker Corporation, a leading global medical technology company.
 From 2007 to 2011, Mr. Floyd served as the U.S. President, and then Worldwide President, of Johnson & Johnson's DePuy Orthopaedics.
 From 2005 to 2007, Mr. Floyd served as the General Manager, and then President, of the Spine Division of Abbott Laboratories.
 From 2004 to 2005, Mr. Floyd served as the President and Chief Executive Officer of AxioMed Spine Corporation, a medical device manufacturer.
 From 2000 to 2003, Mr. Floyd was the Vice President, U.S. Market, and then President, of Centerpulse Orthopedics Inc., a medical device manufacturer.
 Prior to that, Mr. Floyd held various leadership positions in sales, marketing and operations with OrthoLogic Corporation, Sulzer Orthopedics, Inc. and Zimmer, Inc., and has worked in the medical technology industry for over 28 years.
-Mr. Floyd was also a director of OrthoWorx, a business league founded to support the orthopedic industry, substantial executive leadership experience and extensive experience with strategy development, commercial operations, and mergers and acquisitions.
+Mr. Floyd was also a director of OrthoWorx, a business league founded to support the orthopedic industry, and served as its first Chief Executive Officer from 2011 to 2012.
+Mr. Floyd brings to the Board broad knowledge of the medical device industry, substantial executive leadership experience and extensive experience with strategy development, commercial operations, and mergers and acquisitions.

 Janice E. Stipp has been a member of the Board since February 2019.
 Janice E. Stipp retired as Senior Vice President, CFO & Treasurer at Rogers Corporation, a leader in specialty engineered materials that enable high performance and high reliability in EV/HEV, wireless infrastructure, automotive safety and portable electronics.
 She is on the board of ArcBest Corp., Commercial Vehicle Group, Inc and Michigan State University Foundation.
 Previously, she also served on the board of PlyGem Industries, Inc. until the company was taken private in 2018.
 She also is a Member of the Michigan Association of Certified Public Accountants and Member of The American Institute of Certified Public Accountants.
 Over the course of her career Ms. Stipp held the positions of CFO, Treasurer, Principal Accounting Officer & SVP at Rogers Corp., CFO, Secretary, Treasurer & Executive VP at Tecumseh Products Co.
-LLC, Chief Financial Officer at Revstone Industries LLC, Chief Financial Officer & Vice President of Accountent Global Technologies, Inc. and Chief Financial Officer & EVP-Administration at GDX Automotive, Inc. Ms. Stipp graduated from Michigan State University with a Bachelor of Arts in Accounting and received her MBA in Finance from Wayne State University.
-Ms. Stipp is also a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA).
+LLC, Chief Financial Officer at Revstone Industries LLC, Chief Financial Officer & Vice President of Acument Global Technologies, Inc. and Chief Financial Officer & EVP-Administration at GDX Automotive, Inc. Ms. Stipp graduated from Michigan State University with a Bachelor of Arts in Accounting and received her MBA in Finance from Wayne State University.
+Ms. Stipp is also a Certified Public Accountant (CGMA).
 Ms. Stipp brings to the Board financial and accounting acumen as well as providing the benefit of service on the board of directors of a number of public companies.